SebastianJay/SebastianJay.github.io/README.md

 * [PyYAML](https://pypi.python.org/pypi/PyYAML) -- Can be installed via `pip install pyyaml`.
 Needed to create the portfolio page.
 * [Pandoc](https://pandoc.org/) -- Needed to create the CV page.
 * Bash -- on Windows there are many ways to get about this: Git Bash, MinGW, Linux subsystem, Cygwin... this is only needed to run `Scripts/build_site.sh`, which is rather short and can be easily rewritten as a Windows shell script.

+Look at the `.travis.yml` file to see how these are pulled onto the build agent.

 ### Workflow